moneroexamples/onion-monero-blockchain-explorer/README.md

  - track users activates through google analytics,
  - are closed sourced,
  - are not available as hidden services,
- - do not support Monero testnet
+ - do not support Monero testnet,
+ - have limited JSON API.

 In this example, these limitations are addressed by development of